 Why is it essential to use an oil-free moisturizer?

-Most oils—even those considered "non-comedogenic"—tend to cause issues for people with acne-prone skin by clogging pores and ultimately leading to more breakouts.
+Most oils—even those considered "non-comedogenic"—tend to cause people with acne-prone skin by clogging pores and ultimately leading to more breakouts.
 For this reason, it's super important to opt for oil-free cosmetics if you struggle with acne.
 But what exactly does that mean?
 The definition of oil-free cosmetics is broad and simple.

 Who can use oil-based moisturizers?

 Oil-based moisturizers can be a good option for people with eczema (atopic dermatitis) or dry, aging skin that is not acne-prone.
 Oil-based moisturizers will typically include petroleum (vaseline), lanolin, or mineral oil.
-These help to seal the skin's surface very effectively and prevent water in the skin from evaporating and causing dryness.
+These help to seal the skin's surface very effectively and prevent water from evaporating and causing dryness.

 How do oil-free moisturizers work?